-This year's challenge consists of three parts.
-Each of the parts can be attempted multiple times, in any order.
+This year's challenge consists of three parts A, B and C. Each of the parts A, B and C can be attempted multiple times, in any order.
 The team might terminate a trial at any time, in order to reattempt the same part or switch to another part of the challenge.
 A trial terminates automatically when 25 minutes elapsed after the referee gave the start signal.
 This concludes the technical challenge for the team.
 The time is taken for each of the trials, if completed successfully.
-The minimum time is used for scoring each part of the challenge.
+The minimum time is used for scoring each part of parts A, B and C of the challenge.
 The team with the minimal time receives 10 points.
 The second fastest team receives 7 points.
 The third fastest team receives 5 points.
 All other teams who successfully managed this part of the challenge receive 3 points.
-Intermediate scoring applies as detailed in the following sections.
+Intermediate scoring applies to parts A, B and C as detailed in the following sections.
 The intermediate scoring rules in the technical challenge do only apply to the best three teams if there are no three teams which can pass the respective challenge completely.